Benzene

 Benzene is an organic chemical compound with the molecular formula C6H6.
-The benzene molecule is composed of six carbon atoms joined in a planar ring with one hydrogen atom attached to each.
+The benzene molecule is composed of six carbon atoms joined in a planar hexagonal ring with one hydrogen atom attached to each.
 Because it contains only carbon and hydrogen atoms, benzene is classed as a hydrocarbon.

 Benzene is a natural constituent of petroleum and is one of the elementary petrochemicals.
-Due to the cyclic continuous pi bonds between the carbon atoms, benzene is classed as an aromatic hydrocarbon.
+Due to the cyclic continuous pi bonds between the carbon atoms and satisfying Hückel's rule, benzene is classed as an aromatic hydrocarbon.
 Benzene is a colorless and highly flammable liquid with a sweet smell, and is partially responsible for the aroma of gasoline.
-It is used primarily as a precursor to the manufacture of chemicals with more complex structure, such as ethylbenzene and cumene, of which billions of kilograms are produced annually.
+It is used primarily as a precursor to the manufacture of chemicals with more complex structures, such as ethylbenzene and cumene, of which billions of kilograms are produced annually.
 Although benzene is a major industrial chemical, it finds limited use in consumer items because of its toxicity.
+Benzene is a volatile organic compound.

+Benzene is classified as a carcinogen.
+Its particular effects on human health, such as the long-term results of accidental exposure, have been reported on by news organizations such as The New York Times.
+For instance, a 2022 article stated that benzene contamination in the Boston metropolitan area caused hazardous conditions in multiple places, with the publication noting that the compound may eventually cause leukemia in some individuals.

 History

 Discovery

-The word "benzene" derives from "gum benzoin" (benzoin resin), an aromatic resin known since ancient times in Southeast Asia; and later to European pharmacists and perfumers in the 16th century via trade routes.
+The word "benzene" derives from "gum benzoin" (benzoin resin), an aromatic resin known since ancient times in Southeast Asia, and later to European pharmacists and perfumers in the 16th century via trade routes.
 An acidic material was derived from benzoin by sublimation, and named "flowers of benzoin", or benzoic acid.
 The hydrocarbon derived from benzoic acid thus acquired the name benzin, benzol, or benzene.
 Michael Faraday first isolated and identified benzene in 1825 from the oily residue derived from the production of illuminating gas, giving it the name bicarburet of hydrogen.
 In 1833, Eilhard Mitscherlich produced it by distilling benzoic acid (from gum benzoin) and lime.
 He gave the compound the name benzin.
-In 1836, the French chemist Auguste Laurent named the substance "phène"; this word has become the root of the English word "phenol", which is hydroxylated benzene, and "phenyl", the radical formed by abstraction of a hydrogen atom (free radical H•) from benzene.
+In 1836, the French chemist Auguste Laurent named the substance "phène"; this word has become the root of the English word "phenol", which is hydroxylated benzene, and "phenyl", the radical formed by abstraction of a hydrogen atom from benzene.

 In 1845, Charles Blachford Mansfield, working under August Wilhelm von Hofmann, isolated benzene from coal tar.
 Four years later, Mansfield began the first industrial-scale production of benzene, based on the coal-tar method.
 Gradually, the sense developed among chemists that a number of substances were chemically related to benzene, comprising a diverse chemical family.
-In 1855, Hofmann used the word "aromatic" to designate this family relationship, after a characteristic property of many of its members.
+In 1855, Hofmann was the first to apply the word "aromatic" to designate this family relationship, after a characteristic property of many of its members.
 In 1997, benzene was detected in deep space.